boranseckin/asm/README.md

 # Basic Assembly Interpreter

-This is my final project for course [CS50x](https://cs50.harvard.edu/x/2020/project/) 🎉.
+This is my final project for [CS50](https://cs50.harvard.edu/x/2020/project/) 🎉.

-This assembly interpreter is focused to run a simple version of the assembly language but at the same time, it supports the fundamental features like subroutines and conditional jumps to run complex alogrithms.
+This assembly interpreter is focused to run a simple version of the [assembly language](https://wikipedia.org/wiki/Assembly_language) but at the same time, it supports the fundamental features like subroutines and conditional jumps to run complex alogrithms.
 It has 4 registers (A, B, C, D) and can process mathematical and logical operations.

 ## Syntax